W. Va. Code § 18B-1-6

 No Alcoholic Beverages may be served to persons who are obviously intoxicated.

-Designated drivers, as required by the Assistant Dean of Student Affairs, shall be in attendance to assure transportation if needed.
+Designated drivers, as required by the Associate Dean of Multicultural and Student Affairs, shall be in attendance to assure transportation if needed.
 The names of the designated drivers shall be listed on the student activities off-campus function form.

 Alumni of WVSOM, when gathered at an event sponsored, sanctioned, organized, or affiliated by WVSOM shall be subject to the same standards of behavior as students and employees of WVSOM.
 WVSOM should make every effort to ensure compliance with the standards contained in this policy.